GrigTr/GrigTr/README.md

 </div>

-- I'm a Machine Learning Engineer and Master's student at AI Talent Hub ITMO, focusing on Machine Learning, Deep Learning, NLP/LLM, and Computer Vision.
+- I'm a Data Analytic.

-- Previously, I worked as a Senior Software Engineer.
-I've now transitioned into Data Science.
+-  I am currently working as a data analyst for a space corporation, researching data, finding anomalies and looking for ways to improve production processes.

 - I apply my programming expertise to data analysis and ML model development projects.